 Ever been handed a Tul pen or found one at the office and asked yourself, what kind of pen is this?
 It happened to me and other people have had the same question.
 So, what’s the deal with Tul pens?

 Tul (generally seen as “TUL” but pronounced the same as “tool”) is the in-house pen brand of Office Max and Office Depot.
-The holding company behind those two retails — Office Depot Inc. of Boca Raton, Florida — owns a number of sub-brands, including Ativa, Foray, Realspace, DiVOGA, and, of course, Tul.
+The holding company behind those two retailers — Office Depot Inc. of Boca Raton, Florida — owns a number of sub-brands, including Ativa, Foray, Realspace, DiVOGA, and, of course, Tul.
+Tul was formed in 2006 and has been operating continuously since then.

 Tul makes a whole line of writing instruments and accessories, not just pens.
 The pens include: